Ismayyl1998/pure-survay-form/README.md

 # pure-survay-form
-Used tools for building the project: (HTML, CSS)
+Used tools for building the project: (HTML, CSS).
+The project is till in progress!